aroberge/friendly-traceback-docs/docs/source/tracebacks_en.rst

 .. code-block:: none

     Python exception:
-        IndentationError: unindent does not match any outer indentation level (raise_indentation_error3.py, line 4)
+        IndentationError: unindent does not match any outer indentation level

     An IndentationError occurs when a given line of code is not indented (aligned vertically with other lines) as expected.

-    Python could not parse the file 'raise_indentation_error3.py' beyond the location indicated below by --> and ^.
+    Python could not parse the file 'TESTS:\syntax\raise_indentation_error3.py' beyond the location indicated below by --> and ^.

        1: '''Should raise IndentationError'''
        2: if True:
        3:       pass
     -->4:     pass
                   ^

     Likely cause:
         In this case, the line identified above is less indented than the preceding one,